 So, when I finally talked with Matt Mullenweg in late October (he does every final interview himself), it didn’t take long for me to accept the position he offered.

 It has taken me a while to write this post.
 To talk about how I got to this place, because where we go next, while exciting, feels very hard to accept.

 As I’m writing this, I am in my 3rd week as an official employee of Automattic.
 I’ve stayed on as an advisor to my previous company Onevest and I’m thrilled about being able to maintain such a close ongoing relationship.
 This week also marks my last week in Brooklyn.
 We’re leaving New York City, at least for now.

 Over the last month or so, Lauren and I have been packing and preparing.
-Our lease was up at the end of the year and we’re taking this as an opportunity to go see new places.
-Earlier this week we move most of our things into storage.
-In just 2 days, we’re leaving.
+Our lease is up at the end of the year and we’re taking this as an opportunity to go see new places.
+Earlier this week we moved most of our things into storage.
+In just 2 days, we’re leaving the city.